MosesSupposes/Purescript-By-Example/text/chapter13.md

  ## Exercises

  1. (Easy) Write a function `bools` which forces the types of `xs` and `ys` to be `Array Boolean`, and add additional properties which test `mergePoly` at that type.
- 1. (Medium) Choose a pure function from the core libraries (for example, from the `purescript-arrays` package), and write a QuickCheck property for it, including an appropriate error message.
+ 1. (Medium) Choose a pure function from the core libraries (for example, from the `arrays` package), and write a QuickCheck property for it, including an appropriate error message.
 Your property should use a helper function to fix any polymorphic type arguments to either `Int` or `Boolean`.

 ## Generating Arbitrary Data

-Now we will see how the `purescript-quickcheck` library is able to randomly generate test cases for our properties.
+Now we will see how the `quickcheck` library is able to randomly generate test cases for our properties.

 Those types whose values can be randomly generated are captured by the `Arbitrary` type class: